-In its twenty-second year of operation, the Diversion Program is under the direction of Diversion Program Coordinator Mary Lyle, a graduate of West Liberty University with a degree in Criminal Justice.
-The Diversion program is an alternative method to divert youth efficiently yet effectively with a first offense from formal involvement in the juvenile justice system.
+In its twenty-fourth year of operation, the Diversion Program is directed by Diversion Program Coordinator Mary Lyle, a graduate of West Liberty University with a degree in Criminal Justice.
+The Diversion program is an alternative method to efficiently yet effectively divert youth with a first offense from formal involvement in the juvenile justice system.

-Referrals to the Diversion Program are received by the Belmont County Juvenile Court through the form of a Complaint from the Belmont County Prosecuting Attorney.
+The Belmont County Juvenile Court receives referrals to the Diversion Program through a Complaint from the Belmont County Prosecuting Attorney.
 Only youth who have committed a first offense (unrelated to a traffic violation and/or illegal substance usage) and are alleged to have committed a misdemeanor offense by the standards of the Ohio Revised Code are eligible to participate in the Diversion Program, at the discretion of the Court.